 To open a trading account with any of them, you can visit their office or the concerned bank in your locality.
 After submitting the required documents, your trading account get opened in a week or so.

-Most of these online trading accounts also give you the facility for Futures & Options trading, investing in mutual funds and buying other financial products like insurance policies, fixed deposits and public provident fund (PPF) accounts.
+The trading account give you the facility for Futures & Options trading, investing in mutual funds and buying other financial products like insurance policies, fixed deposits and public provident fund (PPF) accounts.

 Capital is the cash you need to invest in share market.
 As investing is associated with lot of risk, it is important that you allocate the capital for investing which can risk to loose.